giffyglyph/foundry-5e-monster-maker/docs/DEV_TODO.md

 ## Data Entry

-* Ability Modifiers should be high/medium/low rather than ranking
+* Ability Modifiers should be high/medium/low rather than ranking, or at least display that way

 ## Compendiums